 Lemons by Melissa Savage

 There seems to be a growing buzz for Lemons, Melissa Savage’s debut chapter book.
 It’s 53 chapters of about 6 pages each.
-I personally find short chapters appealing because the pacing tends to be fast and thus hold my son’s interest.
+I personally find short chapters appealing because the pacing tends to be fast and thus holds my son’s interest.
 Nearly 11 years old Lemonade Liberty (Lem for short) is moving to a tiny town to live with her grandfather after her mother dies.
 It’s here that she makes a new friend who is determined to capture Bigfoot on film.
 This book reminds me of The True Meaning of Smekday thus far.
-I’m excited to read further. [chapter book, ages 8 and up]
+I’m excited to read further. [middle grade, ages 8 and up]

 A Boy Called Bat by Elana K. Arnold, illustrated by Charles Santoso